epifluidlab/FinaleToolkit/docs/documentation/workflow_reference/quick_start.rst

 	.. code-block:: bash

+		cd finaletoolkit_workflow # Enter the folder with the workflow Snakefile

 		snakemake  --profile slurm_profile > snakemake.log 2>&1 &
 		# Runs the command through params specified in slurm_profile/config.yaml in the background (&),
 		# Redirects all command-related output to snakemake.log